YiliangTracyZhang/GENJI/README.md

 $ cd ./GENJI
 ```

-You can download GENJI by:
+You can download GENJI by this:

 ```
 $ git clone https://github.com/YiliangTracyZhang/GENJI